Neafie & Levy: A niche shipbuilder, 1880s–1890s

 In the latter half of the 1880s, the larger shipyards turned to government contracts for assistance in weathering the slump, while the government itself was keen to expand the Navy.
 Smaller Philadelphia shipyards like Neafie & Levy, however—mindful both of the rigorous conditions placed on Navy contracts, and of the recent example of an established shipyard bankrupted by such a contract—preferred other solutions.

 Neafie & Levy refused to bid for Navy contracts in 1886–1887, relying instead on private contracts for smaller vessels of under 1,500 tons—such as yachts, tugs, ferries and barges—demand for which had begun to increase after 1887.
 Between 1888 and 1893, Neafie & Levy built 28 small iron steamships and thirty engines for larger vessels built at other yards.
 Its major customers included the New York, Lake Erie & Western Railroad, which required tugs and ferryboats for the expansion of its harbor service fleet.

 In addition, Neafie & Levy built some small warships and sugar-processing equipment for South American customers, a niche the company had filled since the 1870s.
 Business was solid enough for the company to invest in further expansion of its plant, with new offices, drafting rooms and workshops.
 To help pay for this expansion, the company went public, and formally became the Neafie & Levy Ship and Engine Building Company.
 The proprietors however, retained the majority of shares and thus control of the business.

 The most spectacular vessel built by the company in this period was the steam yacht Corsair II for the millionaire businessman J. Pierpont Morgan.
 Designed by Morgan's friend J. Frederic Tams who was told to spare no expense, the lavishly outfitted vessel was the world's largest pleasure ship upon launch in 1890.
+This was sold to the US Navy in 1898 for $225,000 and renamed USS Gloucester.